rachelsanders/Flask-FeatureFlags/README.md

 Acknowledgements
 ================

-A big thank you to my coworkers at LinkedIn for feedback on this project, and for letting me open source it.
-You guys are awesome.
+A big thank you to LinkedIn for letting me opensource this, and for my coworkers for all their feedback on this project.
+You guys are great. :)

 Questions?
 ==========